German watchdog says Libor may need to be replaced

 More than a dozen banks are under investigation by authorities in Europe, Japan and the United States over the suspected rigging of the London interbank offered rate (Libor), a key interest rate used in contracts worth trillions of dollars globally.

-The potential manipulation of Libor burst into the headlines in June when Barclays (BARC.L) was fined a record $450 million (284 million pounds) by UK and U.S. authorities for allowing traders to manipulate rates during the 2007/08 credit crunch.
+The potential manipulation of Libor burst into the headlines in June when British bank Barclays (BARC.L) was fined a record $450 million by UK and U.S. authorities for allowing traders to manipulate rates during the 2007/08 credit crunch.

 Libor rates submitted by banks are compiled by Thomson Reuters (TRI.TO), parent company of Reuters, on behalf of the British Bankers' Association.